 Make two copies of the letter.
 Send the original by first class mail.
 If you can afford the added expense, mail a copy by certified mail return receipt requested.
 When you receive the return receipt, staple it to your copy of the letter.
 Be sure to keep one copy for yourself.

 After you write a cease letter, the bill collector must stop all contact.
 The creditor then has to decide whether to sue you in court to collect the debt.
 Not all cases of unpaid debt result in a lawsuit.
 Many times creditors do not follow through on a threat to sue.

 Bill collectors who contact you after you have sent a cease letter are breaking the law.
 It is important to keep a record of all contact including the time called, the caller’s full name, who he or she represents, and what was said.

 Sample cease letter

 Bill Collector Name and Address

 Account No. [ ]

 Dear Sir or Madam:

-I am writing to request that you stop all contact with me regarding the above account as required by the Fair Debt Collection Practices Act, 15 USC sec.
+I request that you stop all contact with me regarding the above account as required by the Fair Debt Collection Practices Act, 15 USC sec.
 1692c(c).